Yiming-M/Warwick-Beamer-Template/README.md

 # Warwick-Beamer-Template (MIT License) :star2:

 A beamer template for University of Warwick.
+Yes, the Warwick's "W"-shape logo is drawn by TikZ!

 **Credits**: